Student work by Marc Carratala & Benjamin Oman

 When starting in this competitive field, you’ll need to focus on learning technical tools and be proficient in a game engine such as Unreal or Unity, which often also involves some coding.

-Employers may look for the following skills in a Real-time Artist for film:
+Film studios may look for the following skills in a real-time artist for film:

-Begin your journey with expert mentorship from top real-time 3D and virtual production experts who've worked on blockbuster films and best-selling games!
-Our courses include personalized feedback from your industry mentor, small class sizes, and access to our vibrant online community.
-Explore beginner and advanced online courses and get closer to your career goals.
+Begin your journey with expert mentorship from top real-time 3D and virtual production experts!
+Courses include personalized feedback from your industry mentor, small class sizes, and access to our vibrant online community.